marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-types.rst

   pointer arithmetic operations is often more efficient for efficiently-aligned types than for other types.

-  Note that the effectiveness of :gcc-attr:`aligned` attributes may be limited by inherent limitations in your linker.
+  Note that the effectiveness of :type-attr:`aligned` attributes may be limited by inherent limitations in your linker.
 On many systems, the linker is only able to arrange for variables to be aligned up to a certain maximum alignment.
 (For some linkers, the maximum supported alignment may